akshayreddykotha/sql-data-exploration-project/README.md

 2. HAVING doesn't allow variable name rather it allows aggregation function with condition.
 3. HAVING works only where there is an aggregation column (Ex: SUM(orders)...HAVING orders  > 999) in the table/view built.

-Check your queries using this file [Aggregations_23_Having.sql](https://github.com/akshayreddykotha/sql-data-exploration-project/blob/master/Aggregations_23_Having.sql).
+Check your queries and output using this file [aggregations-HAVING.ipynb](https://github.com/akshayreddykotha/sql-data-exploration-project/blob/master/aggregations-HAVING.ipynb).

 ### Window Functions
 #### ROW_NUMBER & RANK
 1. Ranking Total Paper Ordered by Account: Select the id, account_id, and total variable from the orders table, then create a column called total_rank that ranks this total amount of paper ordered (from highest to lowest) for each account using a partition.
 Your final table should have these four columns.

-Check your query using this file [WindowFunctions_8_RowNumbe,Rank.sql](https://github.com/akshayreddykotha/sql-data-exploration-project/blob/master/WindowFunctions_8_RowNumber%2CRank.sql)
+Check your query using this file [WindowFunctions_8_RowNumbe,Rank.sql]()

 *Trivia*:
 1. Within OVER() ORDER BY clause runs first and then runs Partition BY clause.